SpongebBob/tabular_automl_NNI/AutoFETutorial.md

 ## Quick Start

-In this example, we will shows that how to do automatic feature engeering on nni.
+In this example, we will shows that how to do automatic feature engineering on nni.

+We treat the automatic feature engineering(auto-fe) as a two steps task. *feature generation exploration* and *feature selection*.

+We give an simple example.

 The tuner call *AutoFETuner* first will generate a command that to ask *Trial* the *feature_importance* of original feature. *Trial* will return the *feature_importance* to *Tuner* in the first iteration.
-Then *AutoFETuner* will decide what feature to be generated, accroding to the definiton of search space.
+Then *AutoFETuner* will estimate a feature importance ranking and decide what feature to be generated, according to the definition of search space.

-@mengjiao could you give a short description to *AutoFETuner*'s logic?
+In the following iterations(2nd +), *AutoFETuner* updates the estimated feature importance ranking.

+If you are interested in contributing to the *AutoFETuner* algorithm, such as Reinforcement Learning(RL) and genetic algorithm (GA),you are welcomed to propose proposal and pull request.
+Interface `update_candidate_probility()` can be used to update feature sample probability and `epoch_importance` maintains the all iterations feature importance.

 *Trial* receives the the configure contains selected feature configure from *Tuner*, then *Trial* will generate these feature by *fe_util*, which is a general sdk to generate features.
-After evaluate performence by adding these features, *Trial* will report the final metric to the Tuner.
+After evaluate performance by adding these features, *Trial* will report the final metric to the Tuner.

 So when user want to write a tabular autoML tool running on NNI, she/he should: